Why Apple's elusive iPad Pro discount is a fantastic deal for Memorial Day

 Also: I've used every iPad since the first one.
 For the new 2024 models, this is my buying advice

-Apple's also made the smart choice of moving the front-facing camera to the longer side of the iPad, meaning when you're using it in landscape orientation -- which you'll probably be doing 95% of the time -- you're positioned more naturally during video calls.
+Apple's also made the smart choice of moving the front-facing camera to the longer side of the iPad, which means that when you use it in landscape orientation -- which you'll probably be doing 95% of the time -- you're positioned more naturally during video calls.

 Internally, the new iPad Pro features Apple's most powerful Silicon yet, the M4, besting the M3 on MacBooks.
 What a time to be alive, eh?
 That lends the tablet to improved multitasking performance, better efficiency when running AI-related tasks, and a significantly brighter display.
 Thanks to a Tandem OLED display -- the stacking of two OLED panels to boost brightness -- the 2024 iPad Pro is better to look at and work with, especially for creative tasks.